mtthss/easy21/README.md

 ## Structure

-the code is structured in two main classes
+The code is structured in two main classes

 - Agent:
-  different learning algorithms are available
+  Implementing a suitable RL algorithm.

 - Environment:
-  provides feedback to user's actions, by providing a state representation and a reward signal
+  Provides feedback to user's actions, by providing a state representation and a reward signal